J-A-N-A/python_dsa/README.md

 # python_dsa
-practising python data structures and algorithms
+contains Data structures and Algorithms implemented in python